 Exploration and Inventory of Online Course Offerings

-- Align expectations with the Wisconsin Experience
+- Discuss quality and align expectations with the Wisconsin Experience

 - Pinpoint areas of investment to strengthen its online portfolio and expand student access